Bridges of L\'{e}vy processes conditioned to stay positive: L evy processes and their bridges

-Under hypotheses \defin{(K)} and \defin{(R)}, \cite{MR0240850} shows that $f_t$ is strictly positive for all $t>0$, which implies that $p_t>0$.
-From Theorem \ref{WeaklyContinuousBridgesTheorem}, we see that under \defin{(K)} and \defin{(R)}, we can consider the bridges $\p_{x,y}^t$ from $x$ to $y$ of length $t$ for any $x,y\in\re$ and any $t>0$, and that these are jointly weakly continuous in $x$ and $y$.
+From Theorem \ref{WeaklyContinuousBridgesTheorem}, we see that under \defin{(K)} and \defin{(R)}, we can consider the bridges $\p_{x,y}^t$ from $x$ to~$y$ of length $t$ for any $x,y\in\re$ and any $t>0$, and that these are jointly weakly continuous in $x$ and~$y$.